Day Forest National Park

 Day Forest National Park, also known as Forêt du Day National Park, is a national park in the Goda Mountains and Tadjourah Region of Djibouti.
+The region is one of the very few forested areas of Djibouti, which taken as a whole is one of the least forested countries on Earth.
+It is the wettest part of Djibouti, receiving some 500 millimetres (19 in) of precipitation annually.

 Flora

 Along with Mount Mabla, the Forêt du Day National Park is one of Djibouti's two remnant areas of closed−protected forests.
 It protects an important forest island in a sea of semi-desert.

-It has four dominant tree species: Juniperus procera, Olea africana, Buxus hildebrandtii, and Tarchonanthus camphoratus.
+It has four dominant tree species: Juniperus procera, Olea europaea subsp. cuspidata, Buxus hildebrandtii, and Tarchonanthus camphoratus.
 Doum Palms are found in the western part of the plain of Hanle, at the foot of Gamarré on the edge of the plain of Gagadé.
-The vegetation becomes more abundant with altitude.
-Thus the set of Day and its extension to the crest of Goda are occupied by an ancient juniper forest, ficus, mimosa, wild olive trees, boxwood, dragon trees, and other native plants.
+The vegetation becomes more abundant with elevation.
+Thus the set of Day and its extension to the crest of Goda are occupied by an ancient juniper forest, Ficus, Mimosa, wild olive trees, boxwood, dragon trees, and other native plants.